Friday, 31 December 2021

 2. Stoneface and Terminal, Moonscape

 There's been a minor eruption of space themed trance this year, with notable contributions from Darren Tate and Armin Van Buuren X Jorn Van Deynhoven, but none of them are close to this magisterial masterpiece.
-Our most dynamic of duos have been around for years, and in Moonscape S+T have distilled the purest essences of trance into a signature tune they'll be forced to play for years to come.
+Our most dynamic of duos have knocked about for a while, and in Moonscape S+T have distilled the purest essences of trance into a signature tune they'll be forced to play for years to come.
 The extended mix is the best way to appreciate this peerless track, and will have you bouncing over craters and kicking up lunar dust in no time.
 Just incredible.

 1. Sian Evans, Hide U (Tinlicker Remix)